csdiehl/custom-tiles-demo/readme.md

 I removed the source data because it's too large.
 You can create an `input` and `output` directory and get a waterway OSM extract from [Geofabrik](https://download.geofabrik.de/north-america.html) to follow along.

+## dependencies

+You need to have these CLIs installed.

+- mapshaper
+- tippecanoe
+- mb-util
+- aws S3

+## full pipeline

+To just run the whole processing pipeline, use the `full_pipeline.sh` script.
+For individual steps, see below:

 ## Filter.sh

 This single line of mapshaper CLI code does 5 things!